top of page

 InformedFED consultation

 Federal employment was historically associated with comparative stability to the private sector.
-However, in the current political environment and/or when facing administrative personnel litigation—such as a proposed removal, a demanding Performance Improvement Plan (PIP), a denial of a Reasonable Accommodation (RA) request, or navigating the complexities of FERS disability retirement—confusion is the most common reaction.
+However, in the current political environment and/or when facing administrative personnel litigation—such as a proposed removal, a demanding Performance Improvement Plan (PIP), a denial or evocation of a Reasonable Accommodation (RA) request, or navigating the complexities of FERS disability retirement—confusion is the most common reaction.
 The federal personnel system is notoriously complex, and now politically driven, leaving dedicated employees unsure of their rights, their options, and their next steps.

 This lack of clarity is precisely why expert consulting is essential.
 At the heart of InformedFED's commitment to providing a clear path forward is a specialized service: the Initial Case Assessment (ICA).